GASTROINTESTINAL ISSUES

 What happens if your stomach acid is too low?

-One of the most noticeable effects of low stomach acid is the way it messes with your ability to digest nutrients—especially protein .
+One of the most noticeable effects of low stomach acid is the way it interferes with your ability to digest nutrients , especially protein.

 Without enough stomach acid, your body can’t break proteins into digestible amino acids, Zellner says.
 This can create a protein deficiency, which then leads to a deficiency in vitamin B12, magnesium, and iron.
 When you don’t get enough of these nutrients, both mild and severe health issues can crop up.

-Your body needs both B12 and iron for healthy red blood cells and if you’re extremely low in these nutrients, you may develop anemia, a condition that happens when you lack enough healthy red blood cells.
+Your body needs both B12 and iron for healthy red blood cells.
+If you’re extremely low in these nutrients, you may develop anemia , a condition that happens when you lack enough healthy red blood cells.
 You may feel weak and fatigued, experience constipation, and in more serious cases, numbness and tingling in the hands and feet.

-At healthy levels, stomach acid also has disinfecting properties, helping prevent harmful bacteria from invading the rest of your GI tract.
-This means that as your stomach acid levels dip, your risk of GI infections (ex.
-E. coli, salmonella, H. pylori) goes up, according to a review in the Journal of Food Protection .
+At healthy levels, stomach acid also has disinfecting properties, helping to prevent harmful bacteria from invading the rest of your GI tract.
+If your stomach acid levels dip, your risk of GI infections goes up.

 How do you know if you have low stomach acid?

-If you recognize any of the symptoms of low stomach acid, you try an easy at-home test to gauge whether stomach acid is at play.
+If you recognize any of the symptoms of low stomach acid, you can try an easy at-home test.

-One gentle approach that Parsley Health coaches often recommend is known as a baking soda challenge. “[With this challenge], we are looking to see how long it takes for you to burp,” Zellner says.
+Parsley Health providers often recommend what is known as a baking soda challenge.
+“We are looking to see how long it takes for you to burp,” Zellner says.

 How to treat low stomach acid